greenonline/AdventureFunction/README.md

  - Listing 1: Code example using cosine to generate random numbers
  - Listing 2: **Mammoth Maze**
    - Note: In the published listing, there is an omission, at line 250, to call the random number generator.
-This is fixed in `LISTING2_FIXED.BAS`.
+This is fixed in `LISTING2_FIXED.BAS`, by: moving line 250 to 255, and; adding lines 245 (REM) and 250 (GOSUB).

 ## Scans